Shopify/polaris/polaris.shopify.com/content/design/layout/density.md

                 <Dont>
                     ![A list of collections to choose from, with one section using images and the other using a list](/images/design/layout/layout-density-06-high-density-sudden-change-dont@2x.png)

-                    Suddenly change density in an action component, always offer the most condensed option possible instead.
+                    Suddenly change density in an action component.
+Always offer the most condensed option possible instead.
                 </Dont>
             </Grid.Cell>
         </Grid>